mazeincoding/Mazeway/README.md

 We should write it in simple terms, breaking complex things into things that just makes sense.

+... add something like this:
+You might notice in the types (`/types`) we define interfaces and types with a prefix of "T".
+This is intentional to avoid name conflicts with components vs types.

+Examples:
+`TUser`
+`TAuthError`

 ---

 **Pro tip!** If you find yourself cloning this project a lot but changing same things, fork the repo, tweak what you need and clone your repo instead.
 That way, you can customize everything you want once and re-use whenever.